 Measures shot distances with Garmin Connect for post-game analysis.
 Metrics help your swing consistency and display steps taken, calories burned, hours of sleep in addition to golf stats.

 Batteries may not hold charge well.
 Occassional software glitch prevents locating nearby courses.

 Pre-loaded with over 35,000 courses in 30 countries.
 Comfortable band.
 Long battery life, distance calculator, and integrated step counter.
 1-year limited warranty.

 Software works with Windows XP but not Windows 10, creating compatibility issues.
 Band may break with repeated use.

 Thin and lightweight with touchscreen.
 Readable in sunlight.
 Comes with a variety of built-in apps.
-Battery lasts 3 weeks in watch mode/10 hours GPS.
+Battery lasts 3 weeks in watch mode or 10 hours with GPS.
 Customizable face.
 Water-resistant.

 Some models stopped syncing.
 Inconsistency with GPS connection.

 Pre-loaded with over 30,000 worldwide courses and free lifetime updates.
-Battery life is 3 weeks watch mode/up to 8 hours with GPS.
+Battery life is 3 weeks watch mode or up to 8 hours with GPS.
 Advanced GPS receiver for tracking under trees.
 Accurate yardage.
 Printable digital scorecard.